A Complexity-Brightness Correlation in Gamma Ray Bursts: Summary and Conclusions

-3. The weakest bursts have a different shape of their slopes of the average time profile, which can be described as a larger stretched exponential index (at least for the decaying slope).
+3. The weakest bursts have a different shape of the average time profile, which can be described as a larger stretched exponential index (at least for the decaying slope).

-4. The general time dilation of weak bursts is complicated by the deformations of the ATP resulting from the two previous effects.
+4. The general temporal stretching of the ATP for weak bursts is complicated by the deformations of the ATP resulting from the two previous effects.

 Effects 2) and 3) appear as direct consequences of effect 1).
-The effect 4) can result both from cosmological time dilation (\cite{pac92}) and from intrinsic brightness - duration correlation (\cite{bra94}).
-Effects 1) -- 3) can appear as a result of the correlation between temporal properties of GRBs and their intrinsic brightness only if we discard as explanation an evolution of GRBs temporal properties with time which seems unnatural.
-The large value of these effects indicates that the intrinsic luminosity function is a wide one: comparable with the brightness dispersion from the distance distribution.
+The effect 4) can be a superposition of both cosmological time dilation (\cite{pac92}) and intrinsic luminosity - duration correlation (\cite{bra94}).
+Effects 1) -- 3) can appear only as a result of the correlation between temporal properties of GRBs and their intrinsic luminosity (if we discard as explanation an evolution of GRBs temporal properties with time which seems unnatural).
+The large value of these effects indicates that the intrinsic luminosity function is a wide one: comparable with the apparent brightness dispersion from the distance distribution.
 Therefore the $\log N - \log P$ curve can be a convolution of two functions of comparable dispersions.
-The work of Pendleton et al. (1997), where they demonstrate how a selection of GRBs based on their spectral properties affects $\log N - \log P$ curve, supports this conclusion.

 Both the most confident and the most informative effect is the first one.
-There is no obvious source for such a high near-threshold bias (selective for simple and complex events) to account for this effect.
+There is no obvious source for such a high near-threshold bias (selective for complex events) to account for this effect.
 There is, however, a natural phenomenon that could account for it.
 As was already mentioned above, this could be the evolution of the star production rate.
 We must accept this as a possible explanation if we accept the merging of neutron star binaries as the source of GRBs.

-It seems that we succeeded to extract an intrinsically strong subsample from the BATSE GRBs which covers distances to $z\sim 1.5$ distances where evolutionary effects should be strong.
-A cosmological fit with an evolutionary factor for GRBs based on the measured star formation rate and with model luminosity function similar to that presented in \S~5 is a matter for separate work.
+It seems that we succeeded to extract an intrinsically strong subsample from the BATSE GRBs which covers distances to redshifts of $z\sim 1.5$ where evolutionary effects should be strong.
+A cosmological fit with an evolutionary factor for GRBs based on the measured star formation rate and with a model luminosity function similar to that presented in \S~5 is a matter for separate work.
 The crucial data to confirm this point of view could appear from the search for untriggered bursts in the continuous BATSE data records.
 This search is ongoing (Kommers et al. 1997) and is worth intensifying.

 \acknowledgments